 With validation, there is some randomness in the results, so your model validation score results can vary from those shown.

-Examine the scatter plot.
+plot.
 An X indicates misclassified points.
 The blue points

 setosa species) are all correctly classified, but some